dr-jpk/weather-forecast/final_report.md

 | Sunshine      |                 0.06 |
 | Humidity3pm   |                 0.16 |

 Although the accuracy of 0.85 is a good result and due to the imbalance in the target classes, the F1-, and recall score are very imbalanced and worse for the target class defining rainy days (1).
 This is also visible in the first table showing the confusion matrix.
-The eight most important features of the model are shown in the last table to interprete the model.
+The eight most important features of the model are shown in the last table to interpret the model.
 From a meteorological standpoint, the feature importances seem to be reasonable: in high humidity and for low sunshine hours and pressures on a day, the probability of having a rainy day on the next day is increased, such that the model bases its decision on thresholds set on these variables.

 Trying to counteract the influence of the imbalanced dataset by using the "class_weight" parameter of the RandomForestClassifier of sklearn does not improve the scores, but rather decreased them slightly.